Economy

 Much of the design of the manufacturing system was driven by a desire to give people different roles (gathering the raw resources, running autofactories, transporting cargo, trying to pirate transported cargo, and so on) to play vs just having players gather stuff into their inventory and then make it.

 By restricting the movement of stackable goods and resources to starships, we ensure that there's a risk to transportation.
-That risk is mainly player pirates, which we do want to be a thing in Starmourn.
+That risk is mainly player pirates, which we actively encourage in Starmourn.
 It's a way to create real reasons for players to fly cargo around and thus provide targets for pirates.

 It's also a way for great pilots to hopefully show off their skills by being better, whether that's better at destroying other ships or being better at escaping destruction.